 LITERARY LOCATION #1: Kitsilano Public Library, 2425 MacDonald St., Vancouver

-The first Canadian author to win the Nobel Prize for Literature, Alice Munro, first worked in the Vancouver Public Library prior to becoming an acclaimed short story writer and a mother.
+The first Canadian author to win the Nobel Prize for Literature, Alice Munro, worked in the Vancouver Public Library prior to becoming an acclaimed short story writer and a mother.
 As outlined in a biography by Robert Thacker, within a month of her arrival in Vancouver in 1952 with her new husband, Jim Munro (who would eventually own and operate Munro's Books in Victoria), Alice Munro got a part-time job at the Kitsilano branch of the Vancouver Public Library.
 She worked part-time for VPL until the fall of 1952, then full-time until June of 1953.
 After her first daughter, Sheila, was born in October of 1953, she worked part-time until her next pregnancy in 1955.

 LITERARY LOCATION #2: 2749 Lawson Avenue, West Vancouver.
 Go over the Lions Gate Bridge from Vancouver, proceed west along Marine Drive to 25th Avenue & Marine, turn right up the hill on 25th, left onto Lawson, proceed one-and-a-half blocks.